DD 92: Incremental Wallet Backup and Sync

 digraph G { subgraph block { { rank = same "Block 0" [shape=box] "Block 1" [shape=box] "Block 2" [shape=box] } "Block 0" -> "Block 1" "Block 1" -> "Block 0" "Block 1" -> "Block 2" "Block 2" -> "Block 1" { rank = same first [shape=plaintext] last [shape=plaintext] } first -> "Block 0" last -> "Block 2" } node [shape=record] hash [label="{<f0> 197d605 | <f1> 409f945 | <f2> 8103756} | {<g0> 1 | <g1> 0 | <g2> 2} | {<h0> \<blob\> | <h1> \<blob\> | <h2> \<blob\>}"] edge [style=dotted] "Block 0" -> hash:f0 [constraint=false] "Block 1" -> hash:f2 [constraint=false] "Block 2" -> hash:f2 [constraint=false] }

-The sync server will maintain a double-linked list in its database, as well as references to the global first and last block (useful for full restores), and is trusted to update the list.
-Via INSERT, DELETE and REPLACE operations, wallets can upload blocks and manipulate the linked list in accordance with their internal CRDT logic.
+The sync server maintains a double-linked list in its database, as well as references to the global first and last block (useful for full restores).
+Via INSERT, DELETE and REPLACE operations, as well as a signature to authenticate the operation, wallets can upload blocks and manipulate the linked list in accordance with their internal CRDT logic.

-The sync server itself makes no decisions based on the content of the blocks, since it can only see the blocks in their encrypted form.
-Wallets must therefore maintain a local, unencrypted version of the block store by fetching missing blocks from the server and assembling them in the correct order.
+The sync server itself makes no decisions based on the content of the blocks, since it can only see them in their encrypted form.
+Wallets must therefore maintain a local, unencrypted version of the block store by fetching missing blocks from the server and assembling them in the correct order, verifying block signatures in the process in order to detect tampering or corruption.

-Furthermore, wallets are responsible of ensuring that all deletion operations provide plausible deniability by retroactively redacting the deleted objects from all the blocks where they appear or are referenced, and uploading the changes to the sync server, which is in turn expected to not retain any deleted blocks or previous versions of updated blocks.
+Furthermore, wallets are responsible of ensuring that all deletion operations provide plausible deniability by retroactively redacting the deleted objects from all the blocks where they appear or are referenced, and uploading the changes to the sync server, which is in turn trusted (see Threat model) to honor deletion requests and not retain any deleted blocks nor previous versions of updated blocks.

-During the synchronization process, wallets can either download the entirety of the linked list (full sync), or fetch only the missing and updated blocks by comparing their contents with the ones in the sync server by means of a reconciliation mechanism that will be discussed in further sections.
+During the synchronization process, wallets can either download the entirety of the linked list (full sync), or fetch only the missing and updated blocks by comparing their contents with the ones in the sync server by means of a reconciliation mechanism (read Synchronization data structures).

-Each block will consist of a 2-byte version number, a random 32-byte nonce, and a gzip-compressed JSON object with its length.
-The block will be padded up to the next whole kilobyte for privacy reasons.
+Each block consists of a 2-byte version number, a random 24-byte nonce, an 8-byte serial, and a gzip-compressed JSON object with its length.
+The block is be padded up to the next whole kilobyte for privacy reasons.
+A block whose length is already a multiple of a kilobyte is not padded further.

-Encryption will be performed on the block using symmetric authenticated encryption via libsodium’s secretbox function, with a 32-bit key derived from the wallet’s backup encryption key and the hash of the entire plaintext block, which in the final implementation should be shareable between any wallets that the user wishes to add to the synchronization group.
+Encryption is performed on the block using symmetric authenticated encryption via libsodium’s secretbox function, with a 32-byte key derived from the wallet’s backup encryption key and the nonce of the block, which in the final implementation should be shareable between any wallets that the user wishes to add to the synchronization group.

 +----------------------------+